ndidplatform/ndidplatform.github.io/technical-overview.md

 - Verify their identity (authentication).
 - Give consent to allow RP to access the data from AS (data access authorization).

-The message from is shown to the user:<br />“Please allow the embassy to access your bank statement for purpose of obtaining a Visa.”
+The message from RP is shown to the user:<br />“Please allow the embassy to access your bank statement for purpose of obtaining a Visa.”

 Different ways of authentication has different security level.
 Authentication using PIN or username/password combination can be considered low security, while public-key authentication can be considered having higher security.